 The shark has two similar-sized dorsal fins.
 Each fin has a spine at the leading edge, which is reputed to be venomous.
 The spines of juveniles can be quite sharp, but those of the adults are usually blunt.
 The spines are sometimes found washed up on beaches and have been mistaken for all sorts of things from bird beaks to goat horns.
 These spines are believed to have given rise to the common name of the family, 'Horn Sharks'.

 The sharp spines of small individuals are an excellent defence mechanism.
-The video below shows what happens when a predator tries to eat a small California Horn Shark, Heterodontus francisci.

 - Brown, R.W.
 1956.
 Composition of Scientific Words.
 R. W. Brown.
 Pp. 882.